veyorokon/anorak/frontend/README.md

   - **Cleanup Note**: Some of these components should be moved into a page's folder as they probably won't be shared among pages.
 - `src/lib` - Non-React logic or React components that are more concerned with logic and/or setup compared to a visual component.

+## Authentication

+Users are identified by a token named `sessionToken` which is stored using `window.localStorage`.

 ## Development

 ### Adding a new page